USDC vs USDT: Which Stablecoin Is Better?

 Despite its popularity, Tether has faced scrutiny regarding the transparency of its reserve holdings and allegations of market manipulation.
 While Tether Limited claims to maintain a 1:1 reserve backing for USDT, concerns regarding audit transparency and regulatory compliance persist within the crypto community.

-USD Coin vs Tether: Similarities
+Comparing USD Coin vs Tether

 Both USDC and USDT share several similarities: